AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

 generate alternative names |mdash| *aliases* |mdash| for known types.
 Note that type aliases are sometimes called *type synonyms*.

-We achieve this in Ada by using subtypes without constraints.
+We achieve this in Ada by using subtypes without new constraints.
 In this case, however, we don't get all of the benefits of Ada's strong type checking.
 Let's rewrite an example using type aliases: